 To consolidate the success of our last years’ project our Road Safety Club volunteers decided to invite responses from the students.
 Interactive sessions were organized to assess students’ knowledge and awareness about the safety measures to be adopted while commuting by van.

 When asked during the session, “How many students commute in your van?”

 “16-17 approximately and some of us are made to sit on a wooden plank fixed on the CNG cylinder.” was the reply.
-Though a candid confession but an alarming one.
+A candid confession but an alarming one.

 A series of similar responses:

-“We wait for our van at least for half an hour every day after the school.”
+“We wait for our van at least for half an hour every day after school.”

 “Our van driver compels us to get down across the road, our pleas for dropping at our dedicated stop remain unheard.”

 “We are made to sit on the lap of our seniors.”

 This issue had to be addressed at any cost.

 The first step which was taken last year was identification of the number of van users.